TNTurnerLab/clustering_in_cancer_vs_ndd_paper/README.md

 ## This is a project that is a collaboration between the laboratories of Dr. Tychele N. Turner at Washington University in St. Louis and Dr. Rachel Karchin at the Johns Hopkins University.

 ## Contributors to this project include:
-Jeffrey K. Ng :red_circle:, Yilin Chen :red_circle: , Titilope Akinwe :red_circle:, Hillary B. Heins, Elvisa Mehinovic, Yoonhoo Chang, Zachary Payne, Juana G. Manuel, Rachel Karchin :large_blue_diamond:, and Tychele N. Turner :large_blue_diamond:
+Jeffrey K. Ng :red_circle:, Yilin Chen :red_circle: , Titilope Akinwe :red_circle:, Hillary B. Heins, Elvisa Mehinovic, Yoonhoo Chang, Zachary L. Payne, Juana G. Manuel, Rachel Karchin :large_blue_diamond:, and Tychele N. Turner :large_blue_diamond:

 :red_circle: co-first authors